Diagonalizing the Ricci Tensor: Nice bases and stably Ricci-diagonal bases

-The proof of Proposition \ref{mainpropn:sRd_homogeneous} is analogous, taking into account that $\g|_{\n_i} = f_i^2 Q|_{\n_i}$. \begin{remark} The number of equations in Proposition \ref{mainpropn:sRd_homogeneous} can be reduced significantly.
-Indeed, let

 Then, since $\Ad_g$ preserves $Q$ and the Lie brackets, it follows that $B$ is $\Ad(\H)$-invariant.
-Thus $B|_{\n_i} = \lambda_i Q|_{\n_i}$ for some constant $\lambda_i$ and Proposition \ref{mainpropn:sRd_homogeneous} reduces to a single equation for each $i, j, r, s$.
-Similarly, if the basis $\B$ respects the equivalence between two modules $\n_i$ and $\n_j$ then Proposition \ref{mainpropn:sRd_homogeneous} reduces to $1$, $2$, or $4$ equations depending on whether the representations are orthogonal, complex or quaternionic. \end{remark}
+Thus $B|_{\n_i} = \lambda_i Q|_{\n_i}$ for some constant $\lambda_i$ and Theorem \ref{mainthm:sRd_homogeneous} reduces to a single equation for each $i, j, r, s$.
+Similarly, if the basis $\B$ respects the equivalence between two modules $\n_i$ and $\n_j$ then Theorem \ref{mainthm:sRd_homogeneous} reduces to $1$, $2$, or $4$ equations depending on whether the representations are orthogonal, complex or quaternionic. \end{remark} \begin{remark} In \cite{lw13}, the authors define a nice basis for a Lie algebra as one that satisfies the following two conditions: \begin{enumerate} \item $[X_i , X_j]$ is always a scalar multiple of some element in the basis. \item Two different brackets $[X_i , X_j]$, $[X_r , X_s]$ can be a nonzero multiple of the same $X_k$ only if $\{i, j\}$ and $\{r, s\}$ are disjoint. \end{enumerate} In this article, we always assume the basis is orthonormal with respect to a bi-invariant metric, hence we have the additional skew-symmetry of the structure constants.
+As a result, condition (2) above follows from condition (1).
+Indeed, if $[X_i, X_j]$ and $[X_i, X_s]$ are both non-zero multiples of the same basis element $X_k$, then $\gamma_{ij}^k \neq 0$ and $\gamma_{is}^k \neq 0$.
+By skew-symmetry of the structure constants, this implies $\gamma_{ik}^j \neq 0$ and $\gamma_{ik}^s \neq 0$.
+Then if $j \neq s$, it would contradict condition (1). \end{remark} We will now address Ricci-diagonality for cohomogeneity one manifolds.
+We have: